 Trip duration from Phoenix to Tonto Natural Bridge State Park: 1 hr 50 mins

 How to get here: Take Highway 87 to the park, which is located in Pine, Arizona.

 9. Lake Pleasant

 Have you ever seen a lake situated in the center of a desert?
 Check out Lake Pleasant, an otherwise breath-taking example of what happens when water meets land.
-Situated in Lake Pleasant Regional Park, it is a 10,000 acre wide pool of crystal blue water contained in a man-made reservoir that was built in 1927.
+Situated in Lake Pleasant Regional Park, it is a 10,000-acre wide pool of crystal blue water contained in a man-made reservoir that was built in 1927.
 Also known as the largest multi-arch dam in the world, it’s a prime spot for several outdoor activities, such as fishing, scuba diving, kayaking, and even scorpion hunting.
-Moreover, the red rock mountains in the distance, mirrored into the cerulean blue waters, provides viewers with an out-of-world experience— possibly Mars.
+Moreover, the red rock mountains in the distance, mirrored into the cerulean blue waters, provide viewers with an out-of-world experience— possibly Mars.

 Trip duration from Phoenix to Lake Pleasant: 51 mins

 How to get here: Lake Pleasant Regional Park is located in Peoria, Arizona, which can be accessed via I-17 N, followed by Exit 223.
 This merges into Lake Pleasant Road, which eventually leads to the parks main entrance.